bekk/bekk-christmas/post/javascript/the-state-of-frontend-five-years-later.md

 One of the great things about JavaScript when coming from the deep, dark caves of backend was the (almost) zero build time.
 That's definitely gone.
 I'm guessing the stable language I touted in the previous section didn't come for free.
 It looks like the average frontend build today would make my 2010 maven builds blush with embarrassment, in terms of build time, dependency madness and complexity.

 I guess that just comes with maturity.
 Before a language has any use in enterprise applications (which I'm starting to figure out means 'real world' applications), the last thing anyone wants to deal with is dependency management, backwards compatibility and other boring enterprise stuff.
-But the quickly passes once your 20 million dollar business starts to fall apart because someone upgraded Babel.
+But that quickly passes once your 20 million dollar business starts to fall apart because someone upgraded Babel.

 JavaScript is definitely way past that point by now, and it's interesting to see how mature the toolchain has become.
 And hey, I get to take breaks to get coffee while My Code Is Building.